kyleabrahams/tv/README.md

 # EPG Merger

-This project merges multiple EPG XML files into a single XML file found locally on the computer with the cloned repo.
+The project is designed to merge multiple EPG XML files into a single XML file that is stored locally on the computer where the repository is cloned.
+This process helps consolidate EPG data for easier access and management.

 *See Android TV sheets doc, nginx tab for epg.xml creation frequency,

-## Step 1.
+## Step 1a.
 Installation of Nginx in Terminal for a (http:/localhost:8080/epg.xml)
 chmod +x install_nginx.sh
 ./install_nginx.sh

-## Step 1a.
-Verify epg.xml works
-http:/localhost:8080/epg.xml

 ## Step 1b.
-Uninstallation of Nginx in Terminal for removing the local epg.xml
+To uninstall Nginx and remove the local epg.xml, run:
 chmod +x uninstall_nginx.sh
 ./uninstall_nginx.sh

 ## Step 2.
-Setup crontab to help schedule when to refresh epg.xml (macOS)
+Verify epg.xml is accessible via:
+http:/localhost:8080/epg.xml

+# Step 3.
+Schedule EPG Merges with Cron (macOS)
-## Step 2a.
-Terminal command:
+## Step 3a.
+Open crontab via Terminal command:
 crontab -e

-## Step 2b.
-Copy & Paste:
+## Step 3b.
+Add the following cron jobs:

-# Run EPG merge script every 6 hours and log output
+## Run EPG merge script every 6 hours and log output
 0 */6 * * * /usr/local/bin/python3 /path/to/Github/tv/merge_epg.py >> /path/to/Documents/Github/tv/epg_merge.log 2>&1

 # Reload Nginx every 6 hours after the EPG update and log output
 5 */6 * * * sudo nginx -s reload >> /path/to/Documents/Github/tv/nginx_reload.log 2>&1

-## Step 2c.
-Terminal command to complete:
+## Step 3c.
+Save and close with
 Esc, :wq, Enter

-## Step 3.
-Install install_pureFTP.sh in Terminal:
-chmod +x install_pureFTP.sh
-./install_pureFTP.sh

 ## Terminal command to manually merge xml urls into one big local epg.xml